Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 ## Speaker-Conditioned Target Keyword Spotting

-This document explains the final system we actually built for speaker-conditioned target keyword spotting.
-The goal was simple to state but hard to solve: detect a user-defined keyword spoken by a specific target speaker, even in noisy real-world audio, while keeping the system lightweight and practical.
+This document describes the system we actually built for speaker-conditioned target keyword spotting.
+The task is to detect a user-defined keyword spoken by a specific target speaker in noisy real-world audio, while keeping the model compact and practical.

-The final implementation was **not** based on an agentic workflow or multi-agent orchestration.
-We did not use LangGraph-style planning, MCP servers, or autonomous tool chains in the actual training pipeline.
-Instead, we used a direct research-and-training workflow: manual dataset preparation, model fine-tuning, loss design, and end-to-end experimentation.
-That is the honest description of the work in this project.
+This was **not** built with agentic pipelines, LangGraph orchestration, MCP servers, or autonomous tool chains.
+The real workflow was a direct research and training loop: dataset preparation, model fine-tuning, from-scratch training, loss design, and iterative experiments.
+That is the honest description of the project.

-The system is built from three main parts:
+The final system has three parts:

 1. **PCEN + ECAPA-TDNN** for speaker embedding learning.
-2. **TC-ResNet** for custom keyword encoding.
+2. **PCEN + TC-ResNet** for keyword embedding learning.
 3. **FiLM + Neural Comparator** for speaker-conditioned matching.

-The key design idea was to separate “who is speaking” from “what word is being spoken,” and then bring both signals together only at the decision stage.
+The main idea is to separate **who is speaking** from **what word is being spoken**, and then combine both signals only at the final decision stage.

 ---

-## 1. What We Built and Why
+## 1. What We Built

-Traditional keyword spotting systems usually assume a fixed vocabulary and a clean microphone signal.
-That does not match the problem we wanted to solve.
+A standard keyword spotter usually assumes a fixed vocabulary and relatively clean speech.
+That is not enough for our use case.
 We needed a system that can:

 - learn a **custom keyword**,
-- work for a **specific speaker**,
+- work for a **specific target speaker**,
-- survive **background noise**,
+- remain robust in **background noise**,
-- and run as a compact deep-learning pipeline.
+- and stay lightweight enough to be practical.

-To do that, we used a two-track training strategy:
+To do that, we used a two-track approach:

-- **Speaker track:** fine-tune a pre-trained SpeechBrain ECAPA-TDNN model on VoxCeleb with a PCEN frontend and a custom AAM-Softmax objective.
+- **Speaker track:** fine-tune a pretrained SpeechBrain ECAPA-TDNN model on VoxCeleb using a PCEN frontend and a custom AAM-Softmax objective.
-- **Keyword track:** train a TC-ResNet model from scratch on our own `tts_corpus` dataset, with MUSAN-based noise augmentation, so it learns the acoustic shape of words rather than fixed labels only.
+- **Keyword track:** train a TC-ResNet model from scratch on our own `tts_corpus` dataset, with MUSAN-based noise augmentation, so it learns the acoustic shape of words rather than only fixed labels.
-- **Conditioning and comparison track:** train the FiLM-based conditioning layers and the neural comparison module from scratch so the system can combine speaker identity and keyword similarity in one learned decision process.
+- **Conditioning and comparison track:** train the FiLM module and Neural Comparator from scratch so the system can combine speaker identity and keyword similarity in one learned decision process.

-This design kept the speaker encoder strong, made the keyword encoder flexible, and allowed the final system to learn how to reject noise and mismatched speech.

 ---